 - Tale off the whistle and let the steam out.
 Let the mixture cool before blending it into a smooth puree.

 - Transfer the contents to a saucepan.
-Add dried herbs, pepper, salt and a half cup of water.
+Add dried herbs, pepper, salt and half a cup of water.

 - Mix properly and cook over a medium flame.
 Garnish with carrot and serve hot.